townxelliot/zerocity-gazetteer/src/introduction.md

 ## Technical

-This book was constructed using markdown, Python scripts and wkhtmltopdf.
+This book was constructed using markdown, Python scripts and wkhtmltopdf, maintained in [the code repository](https://github.com/townxelliot/zerocity-gazetteer).

 The map of The Abyss was drawn with [Inkarnate](https://inkarnate.com/).